Show/hide contentOpenClose All

 1. Research and describe contemporary digital policy issues

-2. Demonstrate familiarity with national, European, and international regulatory bodies, frameworks, and social and cultural contexts
+2. Demonstrate familiarity with national, EU, and international regulatory frameworks in their social and cultural contexts

-3. Understand and explain how and why the following issues matter in digital policy arenas: social, economic and cultural rights; privacy, association, and expression rights; and data protection rights
+3. Understand and explain how and why the following issues matter in digital policy arenas: social, economic, cultural rights, human and legal rights

-4. Demonstrate knowledge of the technical, human, and organisational resource dimensions of policy design
+4. Demonstrate knowledge of the technical, human, and organisational dimensions of policy making

 |Student Effort Type||Hours|

 Feedback on each case study and the policy briefing will be delivered through the Brightspace VLE after the project is submitted.